5 Easiest States to Establish Residency

 Establishing domicile in Texas

-Setting up residency in Texas is straightforward, involving steps like getting a Texas driver’s license, registering to vote, and establishing a permanent address in the state.
+Setting up residency in Texas is straightforward and involves steps such as obtaining a Texas driver’s license, registering to vote, and establishing a permanent address in the state.

-In contrast, the California State University system has different residency requirements, often making it more feasible to obtain in-state tuition compared to the University of California system.
+In contrast, the California State University system has different residency requirements, often making it easier to qualify for in-state tuition than in the University of California system.

 However, you must physically be in Texas for 30 days before applying for a state ID or driver’s license, meaning the documents you bring to the DMV (apartment lease, change of address form, utility bills) as proof of address should establish your presence in the state for the required 30 days.